rahul0703/Swift-Concurrency-learning/iOS interview questions.md

 **3. How does SwiftUI’s rendering lifecycle differ from UIKit’s?**
 SwiftUI is declarative and automatically re-renders views based on state changes.
 UIKit requires explicit updates via lifecycle methods.

+❓ What are the lifecycle methods in UIKit, and when are they called?

+✅ Concise Summary:
+- `loadView()`: Loads the view hierarchy (only if not using storyboard/XIB).
+- `viewDidLoad()`: Called once after the view is loaded into memory.
+- `viewWillAppear(_:)`: Called every time the view is about to appear.
+- `viewDidAppear(_:)`: Called after the view appears.
+- `viewWillDisappear(_:)`: Called before the view disappears.
+- `viewDidDisappear(_:)`: Called after the view disappears.
+- `deinit`: Called when the view controller is deallocated.

+📚 Detailed Explanation (study + interview-ready):

+- `loadView()`
+  Manually creates the view hierarchy.
+Only override this if you're not using storyboards or nibs.
+UIKit calls this when `view` is accessed but hasn't been loaded yet.

+- `viewDidLoad()`
+  Called **once** after the view is loaded into memory.
+Use this to do additional setup like binding UI elements, initializing data, setting up observers, etc.

+- `viewWillAppear(_ animated: Bool)`
+  Called **every time** the view is about to appear on screen.
+Ideal for refreshing UI or analytics tracking.

+- `viewDidAppear(_ animated: Bool)`
+  Called right after the view appears.
+Use it for animations or starting tasks that require the view to be fully visible.

+- `viewWillDisappear(_ animated: Bool)`
+  Called just before the view is removed from the screen.
+Good for stopping tasks or saving state.

+- `viewDidDisappear(_ animated: Bool)`
+  Called after the view is removed from screen.
+Use it for cleanup or releasing resources.

+- `deinit`
+  Called when the view controller is deallocated from memory.
+Use this to clean up observers, timers, etc.

+🧠 Notes:
+- `viewDidLoad()` is called **once** per lifecycle; others are called every time the view appears or disappears.
+- Always call `super` when overriding these methods.

 **4. How would you implement a reusable custom view in SwiftUI?**
 ```swift
 struct CustomButton: View {